-North Carolina has instituted a presumed child support calculation, called the North Carolina Child Support Guidelines to help determine appropriate financial support from one parent to the other.
-While the Guideline calculation is a presumptive amount, either parent can ask the Court to deviate upward or downward from the Guideline child support amount.
+Charlotte, NC, has instituted a presumed child support calculation called the Child Support Guidelines in North Carolina.
+These guidelines for child support help determine appropriate financial support from one parent to the other.
+While the Guideline calculation is a presumptive amount, either parent can ask the Court in Charlotte to deviate upward or downward from the Guideline child support obligations.

-The North Carolina Child Support Guidelines are set forth under three (3) different calculations based upon the number of overnights the child spends with each parent.
+NC Child Support is set forth under three (3) different child support calculations based on the number of overnights the child spends with each parent.

-- Worksheet C Calculation is used when parents have “split custody” of two or more children and a parent has primary custody of one or more children and the other parent has primary custody of one or more children.
+- Worksheet C Calculation is used when parents have “split custody” of two or more children.
+For example, a parent has primary custody of one or more children.
+The other parent has primary custody of one or more children.

 How Is Child Support Calculated?

-Child support in North Carolina is calculated by factoring in each parent’s gross monthly income from all sources, the number of children the child support calculation provides for, the number of overnights each child spends with each parent (to determine whether your calculation will be made on a Worksheet A, Worksheet B, or Worksheet C), whether either parent has another child for whom he or she is responsible for supporting, payment of health insurance premiums for the children, work-related child care costs, and other extraordinary expenses the parent paying child support.
+North Carolina child support is calculated by factoring in each parent’s gross monthly income from all sources, the number of children calculated for child support, and the number of overnights each child spends with each parent (based on whether your estimate will be made on a Worksheet A, Worksheet B, or Worksheet C).
+Child support in NC is also calculated on whether either parent has another child for whom they are responsible for supporting, payment of health insurance premiums, work-related child care costs, and other extraordinary expenses the parent pays child support.

 Modification of Child Support

-In other cases when three years have not passed since the previous order was entered, a substantial change in circumstances can be shown when any of the factors that go in to a child support calculation change–that being either parent’s gross monthly income, responsibility for other children, change in the child custody schedule, the child's extracurricular activities new amounts for health insurance premiums or work-related child care expenses, as well as extraordinary expenses.
+In other cases when three years have not passed since the previous order was entered, a substantial change in circumstances can be shown when any of the factors that go into a North Carolina child support calculation change–that being either parent's gross monthly income, responsibility for other children, change in the child custody schedule, the child's extracurricular activities new amounts for health insurance premiums or work-related child care expenses, as well as extraordinary fees.

-Call Today for Help Submitting a Child Support Modification Request
+Call Our Family Attorneys Today for Help Submitting a Child Support Modification Request

-If you have been paying or receiving child support in Charlotte or elsewhere in North Carolina from a Separation Agreement or other out-of-court settlement, you have the right to ask the Court to change your child support payments.
-In those cases, the Court will consider whether the amount of child support being paid is reasonable in light of the child support guideline calculation.
+Suppose you have been paying or receiving child support in Charlotte or elsewhere in NC from a Separation Agreement or other out-of-court settlement.
+In that family law case, you have the right to ask the Court to change your child support payments.
+In those cases, the Court in NC will consider whether the amount of child support being paid is reasonable in light of the child support guideline calculation.

-Conversely, If you have not been receiving child support from your child’s other parent, you may be able to make a claim for retroactive child support.
+Conversely, Suppose you have not been receiving child support from your child’s other parent.
+In that case, you may be able to claim retroactive child support.
 The Court can consider how much child support should have been paid under the guidelines when making a retroactive child support award.

 “Chris Miller and Brett Holladay were remarkable in their approach, plan and execution in my divorce case”- Anupam P